Preventing malware infection

 - The Fetch As Google tool lets you see a page the same way Google's crawlers do.
 If you suspect a page is infected, you can use the tool to detect what Googlebot will see.

-- If Google detects malware on your site, we'll notify you on the Webmaster Tools home page, and send a message to your Message Center.
+- If Google detects malware on your site, we'll notify you on the Search Console home page, and send a message to your Message Center.
 (To ensure that you're notified quickly, you can have your Message Center messages forwarded to your email account.)

 In addition to monitoring your site regularly, we also recommend the following: